lsst-it/ittn-024/index.rst

-As For the numbering of Fibers optics form the 24-strand cable form the main bulding, it is broken down in this way.
+The fiber optic filaments were numbered and broken down the following way:

-- 1 - 12          Fiber optics for AuxTel
+- (1 - 12)          Fiber optics for AuxTel
-- 13-14-15-16     Fiber optics for Weather Tower
+- (13-14-15-16)     Fiber optics for Weather Tower
-- 17-18-19-20     Fiber optics for DIMM
+- (17-18-19-20)     Fiber optics for DIMM
-- 21-22-23-24     Fiber optics for All Sky Camera
+- (21-22-23-24)     Fiber optics for All Sky Camera